Karns11/RandomUserDataPipeline/README.md

 If the data frame does exist and there is data within it, I make sure to convert the birth_date field to a date, rather than a datetime, using pandas, and then replace the data in the database with the new records.
 I figured this method would be acceptable for this use case since the main objective is to demonstrate Python and SQL analysis skills.

+Also, I always like to include a log/print statement to give insight into exactly how long the entire program took to run.

 ```python
 # slight data cleaning - store birthdate field as date and save dataframe to database
 if enriched_namsor_users_df is not None and not enriched_namsor_users_df.empty: